aleph2c/miros/docs/_sources/networked_instrumentation.rst.txt

 It would be useful if you could send the spy and trace information from one machine to another and aggregate it in one location.
-This way you could view the instrumentation results of all of your networked state machines as is they were all running in one location.
+This way you could view the instrumentation results of all of your networked state machines as if they were all running in one location.

 In this example I will run a statechart on one computer, then view it's